 Versailles—the grand palace and gardens started by Louis XIV, King of France—was built in the 17th century during the Age of Enlightenment.
-It is is about 12 miles west-southwest of Paris.
+It is about 12 miles west-southwest of Paris.
 The architectural portion of the complex took 21 years to complete with construction starting in 1661 when only a hunting lodge stood on the wooded site.
 Work on the elaborate gardens and waterworks on the west side of the chateau lasted for roughly forty years.
-Twenty-thousand family members, close friends, courtiers, servants and soldiers lived there at the pinnacle of its opulence.
+Twenty-thousand family members, close friends, courtiers, servants, and soldiers lived there at the pinnacle of its opulence.
 However, this concentration of ostentatious wealth, exquisite beauty, and absolute power ultimately led to the French Revolution.

 The Palace at Versailles

 Partial floor plan

 The buildings, with their 700 rooms, could not be more orthogonal; almost all of them are rigidly rectangular.
 The extensive gardens, however, are one of the most iconic and extensive representations of diagonality in landscape design ever built…and may remain so forever.
 The gardens were designed and installed over a period of many years by the great landscape architect and gardener Andre Le Nôtre, also known as Le Nostre.
 What is seen while moving through the gardens, but is not seen just looking at the plan, are the architectural and artistic features that attract the eye, and surprise the visitor, features that make the plan with many of its angular, seemingly whimsically placed pathways appear to be randomly situated.
 It is that array of pathways, looking almost like a tabletop full of tossed pick-up-sticks, that makes Versailles such a powerful emblem and antecedent of Diagonality in the Modern Era.